okta/okta.github.io/_source/_posts/2018-07-19-simple-crud-react-and-spring-boot.md

 }
 ```

-If you restart your server app and hit `http://localhost:8080/api/groups` with your browser, or a command-line client, you should see the list of groups.
+If you restart your server app and hit `http://localhost:8080/api/groups` with your browser, or a command line client, you should see the list of groups.

 You can create, read, update, and delete groups with the following [HTTPie](https://httpie.org) commands.